 Fall (4), Spring (4), May Term (3).

 In-depth examination of contemporary topics in the field of psychology.
 Recent offerings have included psychology of criminal behavior and current issues in personality.
+Prerequisite: PSYC 100 or by permission.

 435 Cross-Cultural Psychology.